 Adds Style To Your Landscape

-Last but not the least, retaining walls can add a stylish element to the landscape, and thus, enhance its overall beauty.
+Last but not least, retaining walls can add a stylish element to the landscape, and thus, enhance its overall beauty.
 Different shapes, sizes, and colors of building materials are available for the purpose.

 Brick is among the most widely used materials for building all kinds of structures.
 The primary reasons behind its popularity are quite easy to spot.
 Firstly, it projects very inviting and warm vibes, which blend wonderfully with landscapes and traditional homes.
 Furthermore, along with looks, it possesses greater strength than many building materials.

 Bricks can be used to make two different kinds of retaining walls, namely cavity walls and block core walls.
-A cavity wall is made entirely out of brick and consists of two standard walls at inches apart and sharing the same foundation.
+A cavity wall is made entirely out of brick and consists of two standard walls inches apart and sharing the same foundation.

 On the other hand, the block core wall is constructed out of CMU (concrete masonry unit) blocks.
 The blocks basically hold steel rods in the cells, which are filled with concrete.
 After this, brick is laid outside the structural blocks.